hiAndrewQuinn/selkouutiset-scrape-cleaned/2023/11/17/_index.en.md

 There have been a lot of corona infections this fall, but now the spread of the corona has started to slow down.

-However, the exact number of corona infections is not known, because people are taking corona tests less than in previous years.
+However, the exact number of corona infections is not known, because fewer people are taking corona tests than in previous years.

 Autumn corona vaccinations are underway.
 The Department of Health and Welfare says that there are enough vaccinations for all people in risk groups.